Hussam92/symfony-docker/.swm/articlescontroller.f3t2hklv.sw.md

 ---

 This is the `/articles` endpoint.
 It is a GET Request and will return you a list of the latest articles.
 It returns a JSON List

+This still needs to be updated to show published Articles
 <!-- NOTE-swimm-snippet: the lines below link your snippet to Swimm -->
 ### 📄 src/Controller/ArticlesController.php
 ```hack